-The warranty on roofing materials and workmanship can protect you in case of any problems.
+The roofing materials and workmanship warranty can protect you in case of any problems.
 Be sure to read through it before the work begins.

-It’s vital to hire a professional roofer like Gula Construction who is licensed and insured.
+Hiring a professional roofer like Gula Construction, who is licensed and insured, ensures project success.

 Safety should be the utmost priority for roofing professionals.